-According to Professor Brown, the desired outcome for Introduction to Medical School, which covers fundamentals and fills in knowledge gaps, is to provide students with a smooth, low-stakes re-introduction to learning.
+According to Professor Brown, the desired outcome for Introduction to Medicine, which covers fundamentals and fills in knowledge gaps, is to provide students with a smooth, low-stakes re-introduction to learning.

 “We don’t want to throw anyone into the deep end of the pool.
 At the end of the day, we are assuring greater success by better preparing new students for the rigors of medical school,” says Professor Brown.